 - Click the OK button.

-Our article continues below with additional information and pictures for these steps.
+Our article continues below with additional information on how to add roman numeral page numbers in Word, including pictures of these steps.

 Adding page numbers to a document in Microsoft Word is a fairly common requirement for documents created for school or work.

-While the default page numbering options may be familiar, it can get a little tricky when you need to do something different or unfamiliar.
+While the default page numbering options may be familiar, they can get a little tricky when you need to do something different or unfamiliar.

 For example, certain formatting standards ask you to use roman numeral formatting instead of the default option.
 You may think that this is something that you need to do manually, but Word actually offers roman numerals as a page numbering option.